 We use this sound when the verb stem ends with a voiceless sound (s, k, p sounds)

 example words:- helped, looked, forced

 We use this sound when the verb ends with a voiced sound (z, g, b sounds)

 example words:- confused, plugged, bombed

-Now try this method out on the list of words below.
+Now try this method out on the list of words below that contain ed endings.

 - Does the simple present verb have a t / d, voiced or voiceless ending?